kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 That is a very different form of maturity from framework-specific folklore.

-## Kora Inherits the Operational History of the Stack Underneath It
+## Kora Inherits the Operational History of the Stack Underneath It { #operational-history }

 Kora does not replace the JVM.